 Credit report errors are common

 A recent study by the Federal Trade Commission found that one in four consumers had an error on their credit report.
 The study showed that some errors were minor.
-But about 5 percent had errors that changed their credit score.
-That change could result in higher interest loans.
-This cost them money they could have otherwise saved.
-Remember: It's up to you to check your credit report for errors.
-No one else will, and the error will remain on your report for a long time, which could reduce your credit score.
+About 5 percent had errors that changed their credit score which could result in higher interest loans.
+Remember: it's up to you to check your credit report for errors.
+No one else will.
+The error remains on your report for a long time, which could reduce your credit score.

-Also, check the report from each credit bureau because each report is unique.
-They will vary because your lenders don't always report to all three credit bureaus.
+Check the report from each credit bureau because each report is unique.
+The report will vary because lenders don't always report to all three credit bureaus.
 This accounts for differences in your reports.
 The mistake may occur on only one of the reports.
 If you don't check all three, you may miss an error.

 Credit scores aren't always free